Read this guide to discover how to sell your property fast if it’s in need of repair.

 Should I Repair My House?

-Selling a run down house is difficult, but it can be done.
+Selling a house that requires major repairs is difficult, but it can be done.

 Sometimes just small improvements such as fixing broken windows, painting the walls, and giving the entire house a good, thorough cleaning can raise the value of your home if there is no significant structural damage.